South Dakota Public Schools Add 'In God We Trust' Signs To Walls

 The ACLU of South Dakota told NPR that its officials were unavailable to provide comment before this story published.

-Within the last couple of years, six Southern states — Louisiana, Arkansas, Tennessee, Florida, Alabama and Arizona — have approved similar legislation, enforcing or allowing public schools to post the U.S. motto.
+Within the last couple of years, six states — Louisiana, Arkansas, Tennessee, Florida, Alabama and Arizona — have approved similar legislation, enforcing or allowing public schools to post the U.S. motto.

 "In God We Trust" first appeared on U.S. coins largely because of increased religious interest during the Civil War, according to the Treasury Department.
 It was declared the official U.S. motto in 1956, during Dwight Eisenhower's presidency.